 It’s this concentration of wealth, he argues, that undercuts the spirit of democracy and generates discontent.

-To support his argument, Piketty looks at the evolution of economies from 20 different countries going back to the 18th century.
+Piketty looks at the evolution of economies from 20 different countries going back to the 18th century to support his argument.
 Doing so gives you a picture of how capital becomes concentrated over time and the results that follow.

-After analyzing these social and economic patterns, Piketty suggests that political action is needed to avoid an extreme income gap that could lead to major unrest.
+After analyzing these social and economic patterns, Piketty suggests that political action is needed to avoid an extreme income gap leading to major unrest.

 While this book may not be directly on point with accounting, it’s definitely a compelling read for anyone interested in history and the evolution of modern economies.